vladimiry/ElectronMail/README.md

 ### Building locally

-- Regardless of the platform you are working on, you will need to have Node.js v14 installed. v14 as it's recommended to go with the same Node.js version Electron comes with.
-If you already have Node.js installed, but not the v14, then you might want to use [Node Version Manager](https://github.com/creationix/nvm) to be able to switch between multiple Node.js versions:
+- Regardless of the platform you are working on, you will need to have Node.js v15 installed.
+You might want to use [Node Version Manager](https://github.com/creationix/nvm) to be able to switch between the Node.js versions:
   - Install [NVM](https://github.com/creationix/nvm).
-  - Run `nvm install 14`.
+  - Run `nvm install 15`.
-  - Run `nvm use 14`.
+  - Run `nvm use 15`.
-- Make sure you are using `npm` v7, not the v6 (run `npm -v` to see the version).
+- Make sure you are using `npm` v7+, not the v6 (run `npm -v` to see the version).
 - Some native modules require compiling process to be involved and for that Python and C++ compiler need to be installed on the system:
   - On `Windows`: the simplest to install all the needed stuff on Windows is to run `npm install --global --production windows-build-tools` CLI command.
   - On `Linux`: `python v2.7`, `make` and a C/C++ compiler toolchain, like `GCC` are most likely already installed.
 Besides [keytar](https://github.com/atom/node-keytar) needs `libsecret` library to be installed.